mmsaki/nft-trading-analysis/README.md

 * Why cleanup data?
     * Prepare data for analysis
     * Isolate the types of data we are interested in from the rest
-    * See what the customer data look like
+    * See what the customer data looks like
     * Evaluate performance

 ## 🦺 4.
 Analysis